19 Penalized Models

 Y ~ X1 + poly(X2, 3) + X3 + X4 + X3:X4

-But as we saw in Example 11.3 and Exercise 11.8, procedures like forward stepwise regression have an unfortunate property: the distribution of \(\hat \beta\) is much more complicated, because some coefficients are either zero (when that predictor is not included in the model) or nonzero (when it is) depending on the particular sample obtained from the population.
+But as we saw in Example 11.5 and Exercise 11.1, procedures like forward stepwise regression have an unfortunate property: the distribution of \(\hat \beta\) is much more complicated, because some coefficients are either zero (when that predictor is not included in the model) or nonzero (when it is) depending on the particular sample obtained from the population.
 Or, in other words, the inclusion or exclusion of a predictor from the model is a discrete event, resulting in a sampling distribution that is a mixture of different distributions for different combinations of included predictors.
 This increases the variance compared to a single model using only one particular subset of the predictors.
-(TODO Harrell, section 4.3)
+(TODO Harrell, section 4.3) And as we saw in Example 18.3, stepwise selection can overfit easily, selecting “lucky” variables that have an association with \(Y\) even when there is no true signal.

 There are other stepwise selection methods: backwards stepwise selection, for example, starts with a large model and sequentially considers terms to remove.
 But these all have similar limitations.
 They are known as greedy algorithms because they try to find an optimal solution (the best model) by sequentially taking the best decision at each step (which variable to add or remove); however, like many greedy algorithms, they are not guaranteed to find a globally optimal solution.